-Outsourcing and Cloud Based File Sharing Policy - This policy is eighteen page in length and defines everything that is need for function to be outsourced or the data to be shared via the cloud.
+Outsourcing and Cloud Based File Sharing Policy - This policy is eighteen page in length and defines everything that is needed for function to be outsourced or the data to be shared via the cloud.
 The policy comes as a Microsoft Word document that can be modified as needed.
 The template has been updated to include a HIPAA audit program definition in length and covers:

 - Outsourcing Management Standard